jjbergman/iliaslatina/IL-translation.md

 59 He hurled bitter insults at Thestorides and called him a liar.

-60 Then he rebuked great Achilles, but the unconquerable hero returned in kind.
+60 Then he rebuked great Achilles, but the unconquerable hero returned his insults.

 62 All the others present join the fracas.

-62 When the shouting finally ended, the unjust son of Atreus was forced to return his unwilling bride and give Chryseis, untouched, back to her dutiful father along with many other reparations.
+62 When the shouting finally subsided, the unjust son of Atreus was forced to return his unwilling bride and give Chryseis, untouched, back to her dutiful father, along with many other reparations.

 65 Ulysses, trusted by all, placed her on his ship and brought her back to her father's care.
 Then, he again set sail to return to the Danaan fleet.